 Pooled testing volume depends on epidemiological context

 A major motivation for a pooled testing strategy is to reduce the financial cost by reducing the number of assays that need to be performed.
-In a simple pooling approach that does not follow-up positive pooled samples to determine the specific individuals infected, this reduction in costs will be related to the number of samples included in the pool, but results in all individuals in the pool behaving as if they are infected.
-However, as is well established, if positive pools are to be followed up then the total number of tests could drastically increase when prevalence is high (Figure 1), particularly when pool sizes are larger.
+In a simple pooling approach that does not follow up positive pooled samples to determine the specific individuals infected, this reduction in costs will be related to the number of samples included in the pool, but results in all individuals in the pool behaving as if they are infected.
+However, as is well established, if positive pools are to be followed up then the total number of tests could drastically increase when prevalence is high (Figure 5), particularly when pool sizes are larger.
 For example, when initial prevalence is at 5% and the R value is high, a strategy of pool size of 20 comprising random samples will require as many tests as a simpler approach of testing everybody, if positive pools are followed up for individual testing.
 However, if we pool based on living circle in this context where most cases are clustered, then fewer pools will contain positive individuals, and the number of tests could be attenuated by 15%.

 Test sensitivity

 The rate at which infected individuals are tested positive varies across the various simulation scenarios.
-Pooling samples reduces test sensitivity as expected, but how the performance depends substantially on the loss is related to clustering of cases, pooling strategy and prevalence (Figure 2).
-Higher clustering of cases reduces loss of sensitivity as pool size increases, because the dilution of nucleotides is reduced when clustered cases are pooled together.
+Pooling samples reduces test sensitivity as expected, but how the performance depends substantially on the loss is related to clustering of cases, pooling strategy and prevalence (Figure 6).
+Higher clustering of cases reduces loss of sensitivity as pool size increases because the dilution of nucleotides is reduced when clustered cases are pooled together.
 A similar amelioration of the impact of dilution occurs as the prevalence increases.
 The improvement in sensitivity achieved by pooling by living circle is particularly pronounced when disease transmission is largely restricted to be within living circles, as this minimises isolated positive cases within pools.
 The sensitivity of LFD improves substantially when it is applied twice; however, in most scenarios pooling approaches will outperform the sensitivity of LFD.

 Cost effectiveness of testing strategies